cn-ryh/VideoMind/docs/EVAL.md

 ### Multi-Process Inference (one GPU / NPU per process)

-Use the following commands to evalute VideoMind on different benchmarks.
+Use the following commands to evaluate VideoMind on different benchmarks.
 The default setting is to distribute the samples to 8 processes (each with one device) for acceleration.
 This mode requires at least 32GB memory per device.

 ```shell
 # Evaluate VideoMind (2B / 7B) on benchmarks other than QVHighlights